 Begin first by making a list of things you might do to love yourself.
 Make a list of quick, instant things that you can do anytime (like smelling the roses or feeling the wind through your hair).
 Make another list of things where you have to put a little more time aside (like painting, walking in nature, yoga).

-7. Putting it all into practice and commitment
+7. Putting empath boundaries into practice

 Your mission is to bring all of these different steps together.
 The idea is that by making observations about ourselves, by noticing and contemplating how we are in the world, by writing down how that is and how we feel we naturally begin to heal.
 Our personal boundaries start forming all by themselves.